SciML/Catalyst.jl/docs/src/catalyst_functionality/dsl_description.md

 ```@example dsl_1
 latexify(rn_13_alt; form=:ode)
 ```
-Here, while the model will generate the same ODE, SDE, and jump simulations, the chemical reaction network models themselves are not equivalent.
+Here, while these models will generate identical ODE, SDE, and jump simulations, the chemical reaction network models themselves are not equivalent.
 Generally, as pointed out in the two notes below, using the second form is preferable.
 !!! warn
     While `rn_13` and `rn_13_alt` will generate equivalent simulations, for [jump simulations](@ref ref), the first model will have [reduced performance](@ref ref) (which generally are more performant when rates are constant).

 !!! danger
-    Catalyst automatically infers whether variables appearing in the DSL are species or parameters (as described [here](@ref ref)).
+    Catalyst automatically infers whether quantities appearing in the DSL are species or parameters (as described [here](@ref ref)).
 Generally, anything that does not appear as a reactant is inferred to be a parameter.
 This means that if you want to model a reaction activated by a species (e.g. `kp*A, 0 --> P`), but that species does not occur as a reactant, it will be interpreted as a parameter.
 This can be handled by [manually declaring the system species](@ref ref).
 A full example of how to do this for this example can be found [here](@ref ref).

 Above we used a simple example where the rate was the product of a species and a parameter.
 However, any valid Julia expression of parameters, species, and values can be used.
 E.g the following is a valid model:
 ```@example dsl_1
 rn_14 = @reaction_network begin
   2.0 + X^2, 0 --> X + Y
-  k1+k2^k3, X --> ∅
+  k1 + k2^k3, X --> ∅
-  pi*X/(sqrt(2)+Y), Y → ∅
+  pi * X/(sqrt(2) + Y), Y → ∅
 end
 ```

 ### [Using functions in rates](@id dsl_description_nonconstant_rates_functions)
-It is possible for the rate to contain Julia function.
+It is possible for the rate to contain Julia functions.
 These can either be functions from Julia's standard library:
 ```@example dsl_1
 rn_16 = @reaction_network begin
     d, A --> 0